Radicchio Rasbak / CC BY-SA 3.0 · Source

 Uses

-• Dramatic visual element in vegetable gardens and on the plate
+Radicchio earns its keep past the plate, too: dramatic visual element in vegetable gardens and on the plate.